lizeqian/Compositional-embedding-for-speaker-diarization/README.md

-# Compositional-embedding-models-for-speaker-identification-and-diarization-with-simultaneous-speech
+This is the repository for the paper

-This is the repository for the paper Compositional embedding models for speaker identification and diarization with simultaneous speech from 2+ speakers https://arxiv.org/abs/2010.11803
+Compositional embedding models for speaker identification and diarization with simultaneous speech from 2+ speakers https://arxiv.org/abs/2010.11803